Existence is a fight to the death

 And you are already dead if give up even an ounce of ground to Fate

-The cold is a bitter reminder of death; the polar opposite of vibrant growth and vitality.
-Frozen wind steals your comfort, the chill slows your blood, and frost withers away the food that sustains you.
-The black vacuum of space is mostly a heatless, dark, emptiness.
+Frozen wind steals your comfort, the chill slows your blood, and the crops are withered away by frost.
+The natural state of the cosmos is mostly a heatless, dark, emptiness.
 Cold, and the veiled threat of death that it signals, is a practice round for waits for us in the grave.

 I hate the cold.